dilliwal11/CS-541-UnitConv-A1/README.md

+Unit Converter - CS 541 - Assignment 1

-An android application developed for unit conversion.
-This application have three measurement Length, Weight and Tempreture.
-All the three measurement have two units each of them.
-Where Length consist of conversion between Kilometer and Mile, Weight has Kilogram and Pound, and Tempreture has Celcius and Ferehneit.
+An Android application developed for unit conversion.
+This application has three measurements Length, Weight and Temperature.
+All the three measurements have two units each of them.
+Where Length consist of converting between Kilometer and Mile, Weight has Kilogram and Pound, and Temperature has Celsius and Fahrenheit.

-Spinner widgets are used for the categories, input is taken on Edittext and output on TextView.
-Button is used for calculating the result.
+Spinner widgets are used for the categories, input is taken on Edit text and output given on TextView.
+When the Button is clicked the result is calculated and shown.